It is a truth universally acknowledged that a single woman in possession of a good education must be in want of a rich husband.

 Surely, they had better advice to offer than that.

 In high school, I was voted “most likely to succeed.”
 I have two Ivy-League degrees.
 I was an All-American athlete.
-After a year-long quest for a job and free health insurance, I landed a gig as the Manager of a contemporary art gallery.
+After a year-long quest for a job and free health insurance, I landed a gig as the Director of a contemporary art gallery.

 Help pimp me out.
 Follow “They Told Me to Find a Rich Husband” on

 Have an idea for a post or want to get in touch with me directly?
 Email me: email@example.com